7. Linear Layers on Steroids

 Tasks

-1. Finish the implementation of mini_dnn::backend::MatmulLibxsmm::forward by following the structure of your mini_dnn::backend::MatmulAtenBlocked::forward function.
-However, call LIBXSMM-generated kernels instead of ATen.
+1. Finish the implementation in mini_dnn::backend::MatmulAsmNeon::forward by following the structure of your mini_dnn::backend::MatmulAtenBlocked::forward function.
+However, call the hand-written kernel gemm_asm_asimd_64_64_64 instead of ATen.

 3. Benchmark the performance of your implementation on a single core.
-Resemble a linear layer of the VGG architecture by using a batch size of 256, and 4,096 input and output features in your performance tests.
+Mimic a linear layer of the VGG architecture by using a batch size of 256 and 4,096 input and output features in your performance tests.
 Report the sustained GFLOPS.

-Feed-forward neural networks are typically composed of a series of layers.
-This composition is often static and might be formulated as a computational graph.
-When the graph is available to us in the backend, we may harness the available information to get the entire workload fast not only an isolated layer.
-In fact, we implicitly assumed such a situation already by employing a highly customized data layout for the inputs and outputs of our linear layers.
-The data layout greatly eased our job when formulating the blocked matrix multiplication.
-However, such an approach is only viable if we are in charge of the procedure which passes data from one layer to another.
-Otherwise the conversion overhead w.r.t. our custom data layout would most likely eliminate performance gains made elsewhere.
+Feed-forward neural networks are typically composed of a number of layers.
+This composition is often static and can be formulated as a computational graph.
+If the graph is available to us in the backend, we can use the available information to speed up the entire workload, not just an isolated layer.
+In fact, we implicitly assumed such a situation by using a highly customized data layout for the inputs and outputs of our linear layers.
+The data layout made it much easier for us to formulate the blocked matrix multiplication.
+However, such an approach is only viable if we are responsible for the procedure that passes data from one layer to another.
+Otherwise the conversion overhead associated with our custom data layout would most likely eliminate performance gains made elsewhere.

 Note

-Let’s change our viewpoint briefly to the frontend.
-PyTorch and TensorFlow both support the so-called eager mode.
+Let’s shift our focus to the frontend for a moment.
+PyTorch and TensorFlow both support what is known as eager mode.
 While this was a somewhat unique feature of PyTorch in the past, eager execution was introduced in TensorFlow 2.0.
-Eager mode means that the operations are executed immediately.
-This is great for prototyping and debugging but hurts overall performance.
-In contrast, when running in graph mode one would assemble a computational graph first and then run the operations collectively.
-Additional information on the topic is available from a blog post by Google AI and a PyTorch tutorial.
+Eager mode means that operations are executed immediately.
+This is great for prototyping and debugging, but hurts overall performance.
+In contrast, when running in graph mode, one would first assemble a computational graph and then execute the operations together.
+For more information, see the Google AI blog post on eager execution and the PyTorch tutorial on graph mode.

-In this last part of the lab we assume that our linear layer is directly followed by a ReLU.
+In this final part of the lab, we will assume that our linear layer is immediately followed by a ReLU.
 A naive approach would compute the result of the linear layer first and then apply the ReLU to the output element-wise.
-If we assume sufficiently large inputs or weights, the linear layer’s result only fits in a high cache level or main memory.
-This means that for applying the ReLU we have to load all data back to the registers of our CPU, apply the ReLU, and then write it back.
-Since there’s barely any computational work involved when applying a ReLU, the resulting procedure will be heavily bound by the bandwidth of the respective memory level in which the data resides in.
+If we assume sufficiently large inputs or weights, the result of the linear layer will only fit in a high cache level or main memory.
+This means that to apply the ReLU, we have to load all the data back into the registers of our CPU, apply the ReLU, and then write it back.
+Since there’s very little computation involved in applying a ReLU, the resulting procedure is severely limited by the bandwidth of the particular memory level where the data resides.

-A better approach applies the ReLU directly to the linear layer’s results while they are still in L1 cache.
+A better approach is to apply the ReLU directly to the results of the linear layer while they are still in the L1 cache.
 The innermost loop over \(C_b\) of our blocked approach simply adds the intermediate results of the small GEMMs to a fixed block of the result tensor \(Y_b\).
-Thus, if we operate on sufficiently small blocks, this block remains in the L1 data cache of a core for the entire duration of the \(C_b\) loop.
-After the loop finished, the partial result of \(Y_b\) is completely computed and we could move on with the next iteration of the \(N_b\) loop which computes a different partial result.
-However, instead of continuing our small matrix multiplications, we now first apply the ReLU to the partial results while the data is still hot.
-Such an approach is called operator fusion and in our case harnesses the high L1 bandwidth for the ReLU.
+Thus, if we operate on sufficiently small blocks, this block will remain in the L1 data cache of a core for the entire duration of the \(C_b\) loop.
+After the loop completes, the partial result of \(Y_b\) is fully computed and we could move on to the next iteration of the \(N_b\) loop, which computes a different partial result.
+However, instead of continuing with our small matrix multiplications, we now first apply the ReLU to the partial results while the data is still hot.
+Such an approach is called operator fusion, and in our case it takes advantage of the high L1 bandwidth for the ReLU.

 Tasks